 Why?
 Because you can!
 And pickle, and jam, or otherwise celebrate the resurgence of the domestic arts our forebears held so dear.
 Put on your best apron and step into our kitchen, won't you?

 I am a do-it-myselfer . . . garden, cooking, cocktails, canning, preserving . . . all kinds of stuff.
-Check out my blogs at http://cher-homespun.blogspot.com and http://stuffbycher.blogspot.com/ and visit my website www.stuffbycher.com
+My passion is beer - cooking with beer is my challenge.
+Check out my blogs at www.brauista.com.

 A spicy homemade mustard made with Guinness stout!
 Yummy, spicy and very zippy!